Warminster: Church of England

 As the town's population grew in the 19th century, two more churches were built: Christ Church in 1831 to serve the south of the town, and St John's in 1865 in the southeast.
-All three churches are Grade II* listed.
+All three churches are listed, St Denys' and St John's churches are Grade II* and Christ Church is Grade II.

 Town chapel

 The chapel of St Lawrence, on the High Street near the market place, has been a chapel-of-ease to St Denys since at least 1290.
 Its tower is from the late 13th or early 14th century, but the rest was rebuilt in 1855–7.
 The people of the town bought the chapel in 1574, giving it the status of a non-royal peculiar outside the jurisdiction of the Church of England.
 Since then has been administered by feoffees (trustees) on behalf of the town, and they invite the vicar of St Denys' to hold services.

 Others

 Methodists built a chapel on George Street, west of the town centre, in 1804; it was rebuilt in 1861.
 The congregation amalgamated with the United Reformed Church in 1983 to form the United Church.
 A predecessor of the URC opened a chapel at Common Close in 1720, which by 1829 had a congregation of 900, leading to the chapel being rebuilt for a second time in 1839; notable ministers included Daniel Fisher (1752 to 1771) and Geoffrey Nuttall (1938 to 1943).
 Numbers fell in the 20th century, and after the 1983 amalgamation the chapel was demolished in 1987.

 The Baptist chapel in North Row, off the High Street, was built in 1810 using red brick with stone dressings; by 1829 there were 250 in the congregation.
 Its interior was remodelled c.1850.

 St Giles' Garrison Church, Imber Road, was built in 1968.

 St George's Roman Catholic Church, Boreham Road, in the Diocese of Clifton, was built in 1922 to designs of Bristol architect Sir Frank William Wills.